 How long has New Eden School been in operation?

-New Eden School has been in operation since 2010 and it has a certificate of authority to operate in the State of Indiana.
+New Eden School has been in operation since 2010.
+It presently holds a certificate of authority granted by the Indiana Secretary of State.

 What kind of students is New Eden School looking for?